OceanGlidersCommunity/Oxygen_SOP/oxygen.md

 The Winkler method is used to determine the concentration of dissolved oxygen in discrete water samples which is a highly accurate method for determination of dissolved oxygen (± 0.15 mumol kg-1).
 We recommend to follow the GO-SHIP protocol described by (@Langdon, 2010) and a well trained technician to do the sampling and analysis.

 Issues with Winkler method at low oxygen concentrations (below 1 muM, some researchers consider that values below 20 muM shouldn't be use for the sensor calibration):
-- There are various issues with Winkler at low oxygen concentrations as Winkler always biases towards too high oxygen: the detection limit of the method is around 1 uM (ref), the oxygen absorbed in the plastic of the Niskin bottles might be transferred to  the water sampled (@ref needed).
+- There are various issues with Winkler at low oxygen concentrations as Winkler always biases towards too high oxygen: the detection limit of the method is around 1 uM (ref), the oxygen absorbed in the plastic of the Niskin bottles might be transferred to  the water sampled (reference needed).
 - Within the core of the Peruvian oxygen minimum zones oxygen concentrations at nmol levels are present other approaches for 0 % in-situ calibration (Revsbech et al. 2009) and (Thomsen et al. 2016).
 - STOX sensor, new lox-oxygen sensing foils (0-10% saturation) from Aanderaa.